discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Follow-ups

 Replying to slash commands is great and all, but what if you want to send multiple responses instead of just one?
-Follow-up messages got you covered, you can use `CommandInteraction#webhook#send()` to send multiple responses:
+Follow-up messages got you covered, you can use `CommandInteraction#followUp()` to send multiple responses:

 ::: warning
 After the initial response an interaction token is valid for 15 minutes, so this is the timeframe in which you can edit the response and send follow-up messages.